riyagupta0701/TravelGo-Software-Architecture/report/Team_11_Final_Report.md

 ![](Roadmap.png)
 <p style="text-align: center;">Figure 13.1: Roadmap</p>

+## 14 Open Source
+To safe on time, cost and effort, we will make use of open source software.
+This does come with some risks: open source software might lead to compatibility issues, lack of support and potential security vulnerabilities.
+To mitigate these risks, all open source software must be carefully evaluated before usage.
+In some cases, open source tools might have to be adapted to fit our system better.
+For our POC, we already made use of several open source tools: more information can be found in section 11.1.

 ## Bibliography
 <a id="1">[1]</a>
 Pautasso, C. (2020).
 Software Architecture: visual lecture notes.
 LeanPub. https://leanpub.com/software-architecture/